mik2k2/hello-github/spec.md

     - create a new identifier for the given type and assign `` `constant value` `` to it.
     - the constant directive may only be included inside a scope directive
     - block all declaration attempts (through constant directive or declaration directive) of the identifier in lower scopes
+    - this directive may only be used inside a scope directive (see below)
 - if-directive
     -  ``if `condition`: `statement 1` |else: `statement 2`|``
     - if `` `condition` `` evaluates to ``true``, execute ``statement 1`` otherwise execute ``statement 2``, if given